Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Correctness w.r.t Information Need

+Equipped with proper evaluation metrics, we evaluate instruction-following models for correctness across three QA tasks.
+Specifically, we investigate the performance of current instruction-following models in comparison to models that have been specifically fine-tuned for those tasks.

+To compare against instruction-following models, we select FiD \cite{izacard2021fid} as our task-specific fine-tuned baseline.
+This T5-based \cite{raffel2020t5} encoder-decoder model separately encodes each retrieved passage with the query, resulting in a set of vectors.
+The decoder then autoregressively generates the answer by attending to input passages and previously generated tokens.
+For NQ and TopiOCQA, we use the publicly available FiD checkpoints.
+For HotpotQA, we train our own variant using the default hyperparameters.
+All checkpoints are \texttt{base} variants that contain 220 million trainable parameters.

+Unlike instruction-following models (\Cref{sec:retrieval}), FiD is not restricted by input context size for number of retrieved passages.
+We use the default settings for each dataset -- 100 passages for NQ, 50 for TopiOCQA, and up to 18 for HotpotQA.

-Based on our finding in \Cref{sec:human_eval_correctness}, we consider Recall to get true estimate of model performance.
-Using recall, the performance gap between instruction-following and fine-tuned models narrows significantly, with some instruction-following models even outperforming FiD.
-Notably, GPT-3.5 outperforms the fine-tuned FiD across all three QA task -- 7.55\% gap in NQ, 10.27\% in HotpotQA, and 8.24\% in TopiOCQA.
-These results suggest that in retrieval-augmented settings, instruction-following models are equally, or even more capable than fine-tuned generators in generating correct responses w.r.t user information needs.
+In \Cref{tab:main_results_correctness}, we report EM, F1, and Recall for assessing correctness.
+Unsurprisingly, FiD, which is fine-tuned separately on each dataset and thus emulates the distribution of reference answers, scores higher than instruction-following models on traditional QA metrics like EM and F1 (with the exception of Flan-T5 on HotpotQA).
+However, based on our findings (\Cref{sec:human_eval_correctness}), we rely on Recall for a more accurate evaluation.
+Using recall, the performance gap narrows significantly, with some instruction-following models even outperforming FiD.
+Notably, GPT-3.5 outperforms FiD across all three QA tasks -- by 6.48\% in NQ, 10.27\% in HotpotQA, and 9.33\% in TopiOCQA, whereas Llama-2 outperforms FiD on two out of three tasks, matching FiD's performance in TopiOCQA.
+It is also worth noting that TopiOCQA serves as a test for generalization as it is not included in any instruction-tuning datasets and was released after the knowledge cutoff of GPT-3.5 (September 2021).

+Overall, these results suggest that in retrieval-augmented settings, instruction-following models are equally, or sometimes even more capable than task-specific fine-tuned generators for generating correct responses w.r.t user information needs.

+We also investigate the impact of retriever on the final performance of instruction-following models, using HotpotQA as a testbed (\Cref{appendix_sec:impact_of_retriever}).
+Our findings underscore the importance of selecting task-specific retrievers to maximize performance.